 How to Prepare Your Garden for the Winter Months

-by Derek Crowden on Oct 26, 2015
+by Boris Dzhingarov on Oct 26, 2015

 You’ve spent months building a BBQ in your garden, enjoying your homemade furniture and admired the carefully selected hanging baskets you chose months before and spent the summer enjoying your garden.
 The nights are closing in, the weather is getting colder and the rain is coming down more often, now it’s time to prepare your garden for the winter.
 Here are some top tips for preparing your garden for the winter months:

-With your garden flowers blooming and your lawn resembling the heights of summer, it is essential to have the right equipment to enable you to enjoy your garden year round.
+With your garden flowers blooming and your lawn resembling the heights of summer, it is essential to have the right equipment to enable you to enjoy your garden year-round.
 This doesn’t mean you can’t use your summer furniture; the benches, the swings or the tables in the winter, it is about making them functional.
-Simple additions; a gazebo to protect you from the weather, a wood burner to create a sense an ambience or a gas heater to keep you warm will all allow you to use your garden all year round.
+Simple additions; a gazebo to protect you from the weather, a wood burner to create a sense an ambiance or a gas heater to keep you warm will all allow you to use your garden all year round.

 Your garden is a great space in the summer, but there is no need for it to be a summertime only space.
-With some simple preparation or changes it can become a practical space for entertaining friends and family all year-round.
+With some simple preparation or changes, it can become a practical space for entertaining friends and family all year-round.
 What are you waiting for?